winitzki/scall/tutorial/programming_dhall.md

 let _ = assert : sum3 ≡ Natural/toInteger (length * 2)
 ```

-In Dhall, the computation time is usually dominated by type-checking and reducing to normal forms.
+In Dhall, the computation time is completely dominated by  type-checking and reducing large Church-encoded data to normal forms.
-For instance, creating a Church-encoded list of `10000` elements and reducing it to the final normal form suitable for caching will take about 1 minute on a fast laptop.
+For instance, creating a Church-encoded list of `10000` elements and reducing it to the final normal form   takes about 1 minute on a fast laptop.
-Once the value is stored in the file cache, reading it and computing the sum of the list takes only 1 second.
+Once the value is stored in the file cache, reading it takes only 1 second; computing the sum of the list takes about 0.5 seconds.
+Computing `headOptional` or `ListInt/concat` is so quick that it is below the measurement error.

+The curried forms of the Church encoding have significantly smaller normal forms and  faster performance than the uncurried forms involving union types.

-So, timing tests need to begin by preparing all initial data in the cache as frozen inputs (using a command such as `dhall freeze --all --file test.dhall`).
+Because of the slow parsing and normal form generation, timing tests need to begin by preparing all test data in the cache and using them as frozen inputs (using a command such as `dhall freeze --all test.dhall`).

-TODO:validate these statements by running some examples and show timings!

 ## Church encodings of more complicated types